joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 1. Generate a JSON file of Player objects to parse.
     1. Players are represented as objects with position vectors.
     2. Position vectors will be 3-dimensional
-2. Simulate various network conditions including latency, jitter, and packet losst
+2. Simulate various network conditions, including latency, jitter, and packet loss
-3. Apply interpolation and lag compensation algorithms to synthetic positions to predict next position.
+3. Apply interpolation and lag compensation algorithms to synthetic positions to predict the next position.
 4. Compare algorithm results with expected results and predict if the player is cheating or simply suffering packet loss.

 ## 19. Results and Observations

-Let us analyze our results of this project:
+Let us analyze the results of this project:

     TODO!!!
     Compare simulated “real” vs “interpolated” positions.